 What types of loans can you get from money lenders in South Africa?

-A personal loan gives you a lump sum or cash advance that has a fixed repayment period of between 12 and 72 months.
+gives you a lump sum or cash advance that has a fixed repayment period of between 12 and 72 months.
 Money lenders usually offer loan amounts between R10 000 and R250 000, and the loan can be secured or unsecured.

 A consolidation loan can pay for store accounts, payday loans, credit cards, student debt, plus more.

-A student loan helps to pay for tertiary education by providing cash which can be used to cover fees, books, accommodation, living expenses and other learning equipment and material.
+helps to pay for tertiary education by providing cash which can be used to cover fees, books, accommodation, living expenses and other learning equipment and material.
 The loans are available for individuals (either a parent or student) with a good credit score and an acceptable income level.

 Most student loans are paid off in two stages: First, there are monthly payments to cover interest only.
 After the student graduates and finds work, they repay the outstanding balance, again on a monthly basis.